 This article is part of a series for National Cyber Security Awareness Month in October.
 Woodruff Sawyer is proud to be recognized as a champion of cybersecurity by the National Cybersecurity Alliance for the third consecutive year in 2020.

 Remote desktop protocol is an important function for companies that want to offer employees access to systems remotely.
 But it’s a growing cyber risk, as bad actors increasingly exploit it to install ransomware.
-Here, we’ll discuss what remote desktop protocol is, the risks, and how to mitigate those risks–– including insurance.
+Here, we’ll discuss what remote desktop protocol is, the risks, and how to mitigate those risks–– including cyber liability insurance.

 What Is Remote Desktop Protocol?